 What Builds Healthy Bones?

 Many nutrients work in concert to provide the framework for healthy bones.
-Calcium lies at the forefront, but vitamin D, magnesium, vitamin K and regular exercise also are important.
+Calcium lies at the forefront, but vitamin D, magnesium, vitamin K and regular physical activity also are important.

 Aim for a good calcium source in each meal and snack.
-Milk, cheese and yogurt are the richest natural sources of calcium.
-For instance, one 8-ounce glass of milk provides 300 milligrams of calcium, or about one-fourth to one-third of the recommended daily intake.
-Other non-dairy food sources include almonds, broccoli, kale, turnip greens, figs, tofu prepared with calcium and soybeans.
-Some foods are fortified with calcium, including certain juices, non-dairy beverages and cereals.
+Milk, yogurt and many cheeses are the richest natural sources of calcium.
+For instance, one 8-ounce glass of non-fat milk provides 300 milligrams of calcium, or about one-fourth to one-third of the recommended daily intake.
+Other non-dairy food sources of calcium include almonds, broccoli, kale, turnip greens, figs and tofu prepared with calcium.
+Some foods and beverages are fortified with calcium, including certain juices, cereals and plant-based beverage.

 Sun exposure triggers vitamin D production, but this can vary greatly with skin pigmentation, season and geography.
 If you live in the northern United States, there is a good chance you won't get enough sun exposure in winter for adequate vitamin D production.
-Also, sunlight exposure increases the risk of skin cancer and sunscreen blocks vitamin D production.
-There are just a few natural food sources of vitamin D, including egg yolks and fatty fish such as salmon and tuna.
+Also, sunlight exposure increases the risk of skin cancer.
+There are just a few natural food sources of vitamin D, including egg yolks, mushrooms exposed to UV light and fatty fish such as salmon and tuna.
 You can find vitamin D in fortified sources such as orange juice, milk and some non-dairy beverages.
 Talk with your pediatrician about giving kids vitamin D supplements to reach the recommended 600 IU per day.

-Look for food sources of this mineral, such as almonds, spinach, black beans, edamame, peanut butter, avocado, whole-wheat bread and kidney beans.
+Look for sources of this mineral in foods such as almonds, spinach, black beans, peanut butter, potatoes, oats and avocado.

 Regular weight-bearing exercise stimulates bones and makes them stronger.
-Try activities such as running, hiking, dancing, tennis, gymnastics, basketball, volleyball, skateboarding, soccer and weight training to build bones.
+Try activities such as running, hiking, dancing, tennis, gymnastics, basketball, volleyball, soccer and weight training to strengthen bones.
 While swimming and bicycling are great for cardiovascular health, they are not weight-bearing.
-If these are your child's preferred sports, encourage them to do weight-bearing activities too.
+If these are your child's preferred sports, encourage them to do weight-bearing activities, too.

 Be Mindful of These Bad-for-Bone Actions